-As noted, President Obama's December 1, 2009 policy speech sees capable Afghan National Security Forces (ANSF)-the Afghan National Army (ANA) and Afghan National Policy (ANP)-as the means by which the United States and NATO could begin to draw down forces in July 2011.
+As noted, President Obama's December 1, 2009, policy speech sees capable Afghan National Security Forces (ANSF)-the Afghan National Army (ANA) and Afghan National Policy (ANP)-as the means by which the United States and NATO could begin to draw down forces in July 2011.
 The Obama Administration strategy emphasizes expanding the ANSF and helping it "take the lead" in securing Afghanistan, rather than placing it in a "back seat" to U.S.-led combat-a clear contrast with the 2007 "troop surge" in Iraq.
-However, the Obama Administration did not endorse the McChrystal recommendation to expanding the ANA to an end strength of about 240,000, and the ANP to about 160,000, in order to be able to secure the Afghan population countrywide.
-The current plans hold-which are to expand the ANA to 134,000 (from its current 95,000) and the ANP to about 97,000 (from its current level of about 92,500).
+The Obama Administration has not endorsed the McChrystal recommendation to expand the ANA to an end strength of about 240,000, and the ANP to about 160,000, although Joint Chiefs Chairman Mullen has said this remains an "aspirational goal."
+On January 21, 2010, the joint U.N.-Afghan "Joint Coordination and Monitoring Board" agreed that, by the end of 2011, the ANA would expand to 171,600 (from its current level of about 100,000) and the ANP to about 134,000 (from its current level of about 94,000).

 U.S. forces ("Combined Security Transition Command-Afghanistan," CSTC-A), headed as of November 2008 by Maj.
 Gen. Richard Formica, along with partner countries and contractors, are training the ANSF.
 CSTC-A is under the authority of U.S. Forces-Afghanistan.
-According to the August 2009 report by Lt.
-Gen. McChrystal, the training mission is being revamped by making CSTC-A part of the new NATO Training Mission-Afghanistan (NTM-A), with CSTC-A's mission reoriented to building the capacity of the Afghan Defense and Interior Ministries, and to provide resources to the ANSF.
+However, CSTC-A is in the process of being integrated into a partnership with the new NATO Training Mission- Afghanistan (NTM-A).
+NTM-A is commanded by U.S. Maj.
+Gen. William Caldwell.
+According to Gen. McChrystal's report, CSTC-A's mission is being reoriented to building the capacity of the Afghan Defense and Interior Ministries, and to provide resources to the ANSF.